-Until 2011 he was a Visiting Professor in the Information Systems Integrity Group in the Department of Management at the London School of Economics and is currently a Visiting Reader, Faculty of Mathematics, Computing and Technology, Open University.
+Until 2011 he was a Visiting Professor in the Information Systems Integrity Group in the Department of Management at the London School of Economics.
+He is currently a Visiting Professor at De Montfort University Cyber Security Centre and a Visiting Reader, Faculty of Mathematics, Computing and Technology, Open University.
+Until 2011 he was a Visiting Professor in the Information Systems Integrity Group in the Department of Management at the London School of Economics.
 As a consultant he is a well established expert on computer security advising stock exchanges, large companies and insurance companies on systems risk.